sokunviraksuos-afk/simple-html-calculator/README.md

 ## 📌 Notes

 This project is intentionally simple and meant for learning, practice, or basic usage rather than advanced calculations.
+Still work in progress.

 ---